BHANUBBOY/MARL_Assignments/Assignment_1.md

 # Assignment 1

-Requirements : numpy library (For testing of python codes)
+Requirements : numpy and matplotlib library (For testing of python codes)

 ## Q.1